Roth IRA and Other Roth Retirement Accounts

 For many of us, Roth accounts offer advantages over traditional IRA and 401k accounts.
 They can be more flexible and more tax-efficient, permitting you to create and preserve more retirement wealth.
 This free online guide offers help in understanding how to choose the type of account that’s best for you, and explains special rules that apply to Roth accounts: contributions, conversions, recharacterizations and distributions.
 A topical index of the pages in this guide appears below.

-Our book: Go Roth! provides a complete, authoritative, plain language explanation of rules and strategies for all types of Roth accounts.
+Our book: Go Roth! (now available in a 2015 edition) provides a complete, authoritative, plain language explanation of rules and strategies for all types of Roth accounts.

 What Hath Roth Wrought